wesleyleite/core/README.md

 that's great.
 I belive that in a perfect environment the resource should be monitored and the burden should be distributed meeting the needs of the host without disturbing your performance.

+More information operation can be seen on the [WIKI](https://github.com/wesleyleite/core/wiki)

 ## Basic Modules
   * CPUS